Billingsgate: Politics

 Billingsgate is one of the City's 25 Wards returning an Alderman and two Common Councilmen (the City equivalent of a Councillor) to the City of London Corporation.
 The two common councilmen elected in March 2025 were Melissa Collett and Nighat Qureishi.

 In popular culture

-Lord Blackadder, the titular hero of Blackadder II, is said to have resided at Billingsgate, and in Thackeray's Vanity Fair (Ch.
-3), Mr. Sedley has "brought home the best turbot in Billingsgate".

-Billingsgate is also referred to in the song "Sister Suffragette" in the 1964 version of Mary Poppins.
+Billingsgate is referred to in the song "Sister Suffragette" in the 1964 version of Mary Poppins.

 1757 Print by Louis Philippe Boitard, a view of the Legal Quays, between Billingsgate Dock and the Tower.
 Boitard's engraving, 'Imports from France', provides a satirical look at contemporary Londoners' passion for French luxury goods and manners.
 By deliberately exaggerating the number of both people and shipping, Boitard's work gives an authentic feel to work on Legal Quays: recording treadwheel cranes, beamscales, Customs’ Officers gauging barrels and porters handling cargo.
 Smuggling, theft and pilferage of cargoes were rife on both the busy open wharves and in the crowded warehouses.

 Due to the real and perceived vulgar language used by the fishmongers, which Francis Grose referred to in his Dictionary of the Vulgar Tongue, Billingsgate came to be used as a noun—billingsgate—referring to coarse or foul language.